 What we like: A lightweight shoe that can tackle both easy and technical trails at speed.

-What we don't: Some ultra-distance runners will want a bit more cushion.
+What we don't: Some ultra-distance runners will want a bit more cushion and support.

-Brooks is best known in the trail running world for their Cascadia (below), a beloved shoe among both runners and thru-hikers that's now in its 17th generation.
-But the modern Catamount 3 here offers a whole different take on a trail runner, with a nimble design built to take on moderate distances at speed.
-Imported from Brooks’ Hyperion Tempo road shoe, the carbon-like DNA Flash midsole is lightweight and responsive, offering a snappy underfoot feel ideal for pushing the pace and precision on tricky sections of trail.
-Another highlight is the SkyVault propulsion plate, which protects your feet from rocks and boosts efficiency on the uphill.
+Brooks is best known in the trail running world for their Cascadia (below), a shoe beloved amongst both runners and thru-hikers.
+But the modernized Catamount 4 offers a lighter and more nimble take, built to tackle moderate distances at speed.
+Imported from Brooks’ Hyperion Tempo road shoe, the carbon-like DNA Flash v2 midsole is lightweight and responsive, offering a snappy underfoot feel ideal for pushing the pace and precision on tricky sections of trail.
+Another highlight is the SkyVault v2 propulsion plate, which protects your feet from rocks and boosts efficiency on the uphill.
 Whether you’re cruising gravel roads or going to battle on technical terrain, the Catamount is one speedy shoe to have on your team.

-With a recent revamp, the Catamount 3 shaves a little weight (0.6 oz. per pair) off the prior version while also incorporating more recycled materials.
-Brooks also tweaked the fit of the upper for added comfort over long distances, although we'd still recommend sticking to about 50K or less (we wished for more cushion in the latter half of a 50-mile race with the past-gen "2," which had the same amount of padding).
-In terms of the competition, the Brooks is a versatile middle ground between speed-oriented shoes like the Hoka Torrent 4 below: You get a more substantial outsole than the former (better performance on technical trails), but a zippier and more locked-in feel than the latter (increased speed on runnable terrain).
-For a high-performance, race-day-oriented shoe that can do it all, look no further than the Brooks Catamount.
-Note: We haven’t tested the latest model yet, but given its similarities to the “2,” we expect overall performance to be largely similar (and will report back here after testing).
+With last years revamp, the Catamount 4 adds a little weight to the prior version (0.2 oz. per pair) while also incorporating more recycled materials from previous iterations.
+Brooks also tweaked the fit of the upper for added comfort over long distances, although we'd still recommend sticking to about 50K or less at a time since these shoes have less padding than burlier models.
+But the Catamount hits a versatile middle ground between speed-oriented shoes like the Hoka Torrent 4 (below) and more rugged trail runners.
+You get a more substantial outsole than the Torrent for better performance on technical trails, but a zippier and more locked-in feel than a bulkier model like the Brooks Cascadia.
+For a high-performance, race-day-oriented shoe that can do it all, this is a solid option.

 Best Trail Runner for Wide and/or Finicky Feet